The Battle of Algiers: Retrospective appraisal and influence

-The American film director Stanley Kubrick praised the film by stating: "All films are, in a sense, false documentaries.
-One tries to approach reality as much as possible, only it’s not reality.
+The Battle of Algiers has influenced numerous filmmakers.
+The American film director Stanley Kubrick praised the film's artistry in an interview with the French magazine Positif: "All films are, in a sense, false documentaries.
+One tries to approach reality as much as possible, only it's not reality.
 There are people who do very clever things, which have completely fascinated and fooled me.
 For example, The Battle of Algiers.
-It’s very impressive."
-Also, according to Anthony Frewin, Kubrick's personal assistant, he stated: "When I started work for Stanley in September 1965 he told me that I couldn’t really understand what cinema was capable of without seeing The Battle of Algiers.
+It's very impressive."
+Also, according to Anthony Frewin, Kubrick's personal assistant, he stated: "When I started work for Stanley in September 1965 he told me that I couldn't really understand what cinema was capable of without seeing The Battle of Algiers.
 He was still enthusing about it prior to his death."

-The American filmmaker Steven Soderbergh listed the film as an inspiration on his film Traffic noting that the film (along with Costa-Gavras's Z) had "that great feeling of things that are caught, instead of staged, which is what we were after."
+The Greek-French political filmmaker Costa-Gavras cited the film as an influence on his filmmaking.
+The American filmmaker Steven Soderbergh took inspiration from the film while directing the drug war drama Traffic, noting that it (along with Costa-Gavras's Z) had "that great feeling of things that are caught, instead of staged, which is what we were after."
+The German filmmaker Werner Herzog admired the film and made it one of the few films designated as required viewing to his film school students.

-The British-American filmmaker Christopher Nolan listed the film as one of his favorites and is credited for inspiring his films such as The Dark Knight Rises and Dunkirk.
+The Mexican filmmaker Alfonso Cuarón used The Battle of Algiers as an influence for the dystopian drama Children of Men (2006) as a model for social reconstruction in preparation for production, presenting the film to actor Clive Owen as an example of his vision for the film: "It's meticulous, and the sense of reality is so unique.
+I remember, the first time I saw it, I swore they were lying when they said that everything was fictional."
+The American actor and filmmaker Ben Affleck said The Battle of Algiers was a key influence on his film Argo (2012).
+The British-American filmmaker Christopher Nolan has named the film as one of his favorites and has credited it as an influence on his films The Dark Knight Rises (2012) and Dunkirk.
+The Australian filmmaker George Miller named the film as one of his five favorite films.
+The American filmmaker Jason Hall named the film as one of his five favorite military films.
+It was an influence and referenced in Paul Thomas Anderson action thriller One Battle After Another The film also influenced Andor, with various cinematic parallels including a direct parallel between the Theme of Ali and the song played by the marching band in the series final episode, as they march on a police line.